sidney/ansel/README.md

 * Ubuntu 20.04,
 * Windows/MingW64

 MacOS tests have been removed because they fail at init time (so the software does not even have the opportunity to build).
-Since Mac is such a closed OS, it's mostly impossible to debug anyway and there are many issues with OpenMP and Gtk anyway.
-Consider it unsupported.
+Mac OS is a closed OS that doesn't play nice with indie devs, and doesn't allow cross-platform development.
+Instead, they want devs to use only their custom software stack, for example they deprecated OpenCL (which they invented 15 years ago) for Metal and are forcing devs to rewrite GPU code with this.
+Not going to happen.

+Also, you can't cross-compile for Mac from another OS, and one can legitimately ask if all that is not specifically meant to cast away open-source and independent software.
+R&Darktable may or may not build on Mac OS.
+It may or may not work.
+It may or may not be able to use OpenCL (GPU acceleration) and OpenMP (multi-threading on CPU), I have no way to know nor to debug since I don't own a Mac box.

 The following compilers are tested :

-* GCC 8 to 11,
+* GCC 9 to 11,
 * Clang/LLVM 9 to 14.